RamanjineyuluV/retailstore/README.md

 # Introduction:
 This project consists of RESTful services that implement a checkout counter for an online retail store that scans products and generates itemized bill.

 It provides services for managing products and orders.
-Products can be confifured with rate and category (A,B or C).
+Products can be configured with rate and category (A,B or C).
 Sales tax is applied based on the category of the product:
 * Category A - 10%
 * Category B - 20%
 * Category C- 0%